MngEnvMCAP465905/Agent1Solution/README.md

 | CLIENT_SECRET | The client secret (password) associated with the App Registration.
 Used to securely authenticate the service principal. | Organization   |
 | TENANT_ID     | The Directory (Tenant) ID of the Microsoft Entra ID instance hosting the App Registration.
 Required for authentication context. | Organization   |

+> 🔒 Organizational secrets can be overridden at the repository level when repository-specific values are required.

 ### ⚙️ Variables

 Variables are non-sensitive configuration values used by workflows.
 These values are visible in logs and are typically used to define environment-specific settings.